Murf-y/Discord_Bot/README.md

       "prefix" : "the prefix here"
    }
 ```
-thats all now u can run the .exe file generated after the build.
+thats it, now u can run the .exe file generated after the build.